Electricity Regulation

 Their tasks include:

-supporting the consistency assessment of transmission system operators' defence and restoration plans, ensuring an effective application of the Emergency and Restoration Network Code's procedure
+• supporting the consistency assessment of transmission system operators' defence and restoration plans, ensuring an effective application of the Emergency and Restoration Network Code's procedure;

-supporting the coordination and optimisation of regional restoration
+• supporting the coordination and optimisation of regional restoration;

-carrying out post-operation and post disturbances analysis, and
+• post-operation and post disturbances analysis;

-reporting and identifying regional electricity crisis scenarios
+• reporting and identifying regional electricity crisis scenarios.

 Ahead of their entering into operation by 1 July 2022, the geographical scope of the RCCs had to be defined through a proposal for system operation regions.

-Action 9: On 8 April 2022, ACER published the adopted decision (ACER Decision No 05/2022) on its website.
+On 8 April 2022, ACER published the adopted decision (ACER Decision No 05/2022) on the definition of system operation regions on its website.

-New Electricity Regulation
+Electricity Regulation

 Guaranteed cross-border capacity levels and temporary exemptions